[Moderate revision–posted 6/1/18 (replaces 3/19/14 edition)]

 5. Enrollment Procedures

-All new, promoted, re-classed, and transferred employees may enroll via Retirement Manager www.myretirementmanager.com/?ttu, or a paper Salary Reduction Acknowledgement/Change of Company form (Attachment A) can be completed and returned to Human Resources before the payroll cut-off date for the most current payroll processing period.
+All new, promoted, re-classed, and transferred employees eligible to participate in ORP may enroll via Retirement Manager www.myretirementmanager.com/?ttu, or a paper Salary Reduction Acknowledgement/Change of Company form (Attachment A) can be completed and returned to Human Resources before the payroll cut-off date for the most current payroll processing period.

 a.
 The employee must select the company and annuity contract or mutual fund that best fits his/her retirement objectives.
 A list of currently approved companies and representatives may be obtained from Human Resources or by visiting the HR website.